Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 ***Admiral Sir Patrick Knight***

 “The ground deployment is on schedule, thanks to Stoneback.
 The first three targets are already under our control, but we’re meeting stiff resistance.
-Air superiority continues to be the limiting factor---we have it established over Lavmuy and its surrounding towns but we don’t know what half the stuff in the air on Gao is right now.
+Air superiority continues to be the limiting factor - we have it established over Lavmuy and its surrounding towns but we don’t know what half the stuff in the air on Gao is right now.
 We know a lot of it is Clanless, and they don’t trust us.”

 “Not such a disorganized rabble after all then,” Knight observed, reading the report for himself while the lead analyst went over its points.